1989 World Artistic Gymnastics Championships: Vault

 Brandy Johnson was awarded scores of 9.937 and 9.950 for her two vaults in competition, giving her an average score of 9.943, enough for third place and the bronze medal, which was presented to her at the medal ceremony.
 Subsequently, however, the judges accepted a protest from the US and revised her score to an average of 9.950, to share second place with Cristina Bontaș.
 She returned to the arena to be awarded her silver medal before the medal ceremony for uneven bars.
+Winner Olesya Dudnik was the only finalist to stick both vaults.